angular/angular/aio/content/guide/setup-local.md

 {@a nodejs}

 * **Node.js**

-  Angular requires a [current, active LTS, or maintenance LTS](https://nodejs.org/about/releases) version of Node.js.
+  Angular requires an [active LTS or maintenance LTS](https://nodejs.org/about/releases) version of Node.js.

   <div class="alert is-helpful">